![]() |

 2) is approved by the Animal Health Official of the state of origin;

-3) shows that the cervidae are free from visible evidence of any contagious, infectious, or communicable disease or exposure thereto, do not originate from a CWD endemic area (any county and surrounding counties where CWD has been diagnosed in the past five years);
+3) shows that the cervidae are free from visible evidence of any contagious, infectious, or communicable disease or exposure thereto, do not originate from a CWD endemic area (the area contained within a 15 mile radius from any location where CWD has been diagnosed in the past 5 years);

 4) shows that the cervidae are not originating from a herd under quarantine for any contagious, infectious or communicable disease;

-5) shows that the animals originate from a herd that has been monitored for at least 5 years under a state-approved CWD certification program or originate from a herd that meets the following criteria:
+5) shows that the animals originate from a herd that has been monitored for at least 5 years under a state/federallyapproved CWD herd certification program.
+If a state/federallyapproved CWD herd certification program does not exist for the susceptible cervidae species in question, the following criteria must be met:

 A) Any additions to the herd are natural additions or have been in the herd for at least one year;

-B) Complete herd records, including records of purchases, deaths and causes of deaths are maintained for at least five years;
+B) Complete herd records, including records of purchases, deaths and causes of deaths are maintained for at least 5 years;

 C) The herd has been under veterinary supervision for a minimum of 5 years;

-D) The animals have not been exposed to any animal from a herd diagnosed with CWD in the past five years;
+D) The animals have not been exposed to any animal from a herd diagnosed with CWD in the past 5 years;

-E) Contains a statement by the veterinarian for the herd of origin certifying that the herd has been under veterinary supervision for a minimum of 5 years and has had no exposure to any cervid from a CWD trace-back or trace-forward herd; and
+E) The CVI contains a statement by the veterinarian for the herd of origin certifying that the herd has been under veterinary supervision for a minimum of 5 years and has had no exposure to any cervid from a CWD trace-back or trace-forward herd; and

 7) shows the permit obtained from the Department: